EdWordy/Mod-Loader-X/README.md

 -When composing your XML files (haven, animations, texts, etc), please DO NOT use ampersands as they EXPLODE the parser and merge functions.
 You've been warned.

--When choosing the file directory, select the root game directory (where the spacehaven.jar).
+-When choosing the file directory, select the root game directory (where the spacehaven.jar is).
 The modloader will take care of the rest.

 - ...